Gentrification of Mexico City: History of Mexico City's development

 The development of Mexico City as the urban environment that we recognize today, started to take shape with the arrival of the Cortes, the Spanish conqueror, to Tenochtitlan in 1519.
-When the Aztec Empire lead by Moctezuma was overthrown, the Spaniards took control over the planning and organization of the city.
+When the Aztec Empire led by Moctezuma was overthrown, the Spaniards took control over the planning and organization of the city.
 The division of blocks in a grid, around a central plaza approached through four main streets created a practical layout that helped the Spaniards retain control, administer the division of lots, and maintain a unity of consolidated power.
 The placement of authority buildings, religious institutions and economic and social spaces, emphasized the plaza as the physical, cultural and commercial starting point of the city.
 The standardization of architecture and the creation of an urban fabric through a network of diverse settlements also speaks to the sense of permanence and expansion that the conquerors aspired.
 The construction of new sites was incentivized by giving the Spanish first settlers a status of urban elite and political power that would be carried throughout generations.
-The Ordinances of the Indies by Philip II, laid the ground for the founding of towns in the New World, following a set of strict rules of spatial arrangements and hierarchies, inspired by the roman classical planning ideas.
+The Ordinances of the Indies by Philip II, laid the ground for the founding of towns in the New World, following a set of strict rules of spatial arrangements and hierarchies, inspired by the Roman classical planning ideas.
 In this system of acquired wealth, other modes of exploitation came along such as forced labor, expropriation of land, control over mineral resources, imposition of high prices for goods and taxes, as well as more complex systems like the encomienda and latifundia, often related to the implementation of Christianity.